Extractive Explanations for Interpretable Text Ranking

 \subsubsection{Relaxed Subset Sampling}

-Since we are interested in sampling a subset, i.e. drawing a number of samples (in our case sentences) without replacement, we employ a relaxed subset sampling algorithm proposed by \citet{xie2019subsets} that makes use of the aforementioned Gumbel-max trick.
+Since we are interested in sampling a subset, i.e. drawing a number of samples (in our case sentences) without replacement, we employ a relaxed subset sampling algorithm proposed in~\cite{xie2019reparameterizable} that makes use of the aforementioned Gumbel-max trick.
 Let a set of items $x_1, ..., x_n$ have associated weights $w_i$ and Gumbel variables $g_i$ as above.
-In order to sample a subset, a \textit{Gumbel-max key} $\hat{r}_i = \log w_i + g_i$ is computed for each item.
+In order to sample a subset, a \textit{Gumbel-max key}

+is computed for each item.
 Since $\hat{r}_i$ is a monotonic transformation of $w_i$ (fixing $u_i$), a relaxed subset sample of the items can be drawn by applying a relaxed top-$k$ procedure directly on $\hat{r}$.
-The procedure proposed by \citet{plotz2018neural} defines
+The procedure proposed in~\cite{plotz2018neural} defines

-where $p(a_i^j = 1)$ is the expectation of the distribution
+where $p \left(a_i^j = 1 \right)$ is the expectation of the distribution